 Junior Community GrantsBack

-Applications are now open for the Third Round of Mayor Liz Schmidt’s Junior Community Grants
+The Third Round of Mayor Liz Schmidt’s Junior Community Grants has closed

 Mayor Liz Schmidt made funds available (from the allowance she receives for the use of her own vehicle while conducting Council business) to provide a source of financial assistance to young people in Charters Towers Regional Council’s area wishing to undertake a variety of activities that may require extra funds to assist with a project for their organisation.

 Community organisations and groups involving young people from families across the Council region are encouraged to apply for this Junior Community Grants program.
 The applications must be for activities of a group.

 The grant amount may be specified on the application form and such request will be considered by the judging panel who will make a final decision.
 The grant will be provided as a one-off assistance to the successful applicant/s.